dondi314/markovRandomTextGenerator/README.md

     The cat is mean sometimes.
 The cat likes me.
 I really like the cat.
 It does bite me though.

+ Before I do word_tokenize and pos_tag, I add in

 ### markovRandomTextGenerator.hs